Rapptz/discord.py/docs/guide/interactions/views.rst

             await member.ban()

 We first assign the ``View`` instance to the variable ``confirmation``, because we'll need it later.
-We in our interaction response send the instance via the ``view`` parameter.
+In our interaction response we send the instance via the ``view`` parameter.
-Finally using the :meth:`~discord.ui.View.wait` method we wait for the view to stop listening for interactions, which occurs either when the user clicks on a button (as we had called :meth:`View.stop() <discord.ui.View.stop>`) or the view had timed-out.
+Finally, using :meth:`confirmation.wait() <discord.ui.View.wait>`, we wait for the view to stop listening for interactions, which occurs either when the user clicks on a button (as we had called :meth:`View.stop() <discord.ui.View.stop>`) or the view had timed-out.